guochen2011gc/secretpackage/COMPLETE_TUTORIAL.md

 ### 8.2 Monitor the build:
 1. Go to https://github.com/YOURUSERNAME/mypackage/actions
-2. Click on the "Build and Upload to PyPI" workflow
+2. Click on the "Build Isolated Source-Free Wheels" workflow
 3. Watch it build wheels for all platforms
 4. Wait for automatic upload to PyPI